enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 </div>

-The following python script generates the user input required to pass the challenge:
+The following python script generates the user input required to pass the challenge based on the secrets previously recovered:
 ```python
 secret = "1d0811130f1749150d0003195a1d1315080e5a0017081314".decode("hex")
 xorkey = "pizzapizzapizzapizzapizz"